 • Cutlines for additional style and profile options

 The JT JT Proflex Revolution is newer, so it should be commonly available, both new and used.
-Check out the Places to Buy links below for places to purchase it new.

 So where to start.. ive never owned the original proflex, but i have tried it and i find that whenever a new flex comes out, it does get biased opinions from most users of the original proflex. most of the time, they are right.
 JT hasn't hit the mark with many of their masks after the latest model proflex.
 Mind you though, they didnt get the proflex perfect, and that is where this mask comes in.

 I hear a lot of people saying the revolution is not the same mask as the proflex, but it is and to some people that is something to gripe about because it is 20$ more expensive. everything is interchangeable, from the lens to the frame to the bottoms to the ears to the visor. its basically a proflex 1.5.